sajalkmr/wifiautologin/README.md

 <h2>Note</h2>

-<p>The script assumes that the elements in the wifi login page (username field, password field, submit button) can be located using the ID selector.
-If the elements have different selectors (e.g. class name, name), the code needs to be updated accordingly.</p>
+<li>The script assumes that the elements in the wifi login page (username field, password field, submit button) can be located using the ID selector.
+If the elements have different selectors (e.g. class name, name), the code needs to be updated accordingly.</li>
-<p> Also it is assumed that the Wifi is open and your laptop is getting connected to it on boot.</p>
+<li> Also it is assumed that the Wifi is open and your laptop is getting connected to it on boot.</li>
-<p> The script is tested on Windows 11.
-It should work on other versions of Windows as well.
-It is not tested on MacOS or Linux.   </p>
+<li> The script is tested on Windows 11 and Ubuntu 22.04.1 .
+It should work on other versions of Windows & Linux as well.
+It is not tested on MacOS.    </li>

-<p> It is tested on Chrome browser.
-It should work on other browsers as well. </p>
-<p> It is tested on a website with a username, password entry; checkbox and submit button.
-It should work on other websites as well. </p>
-<p> Let me know if you face any issues. </p>
+<li> Let me know if you face any issues. </li>